borntofrappe/borntofrappe/playground/Components/Blockquote/README.md

 ## Pseudo Elements

-In the pseudo elements use the SVG syntax described in `quote.svg`.
-This is included in the `url()` function of the `mask-image` property, so that the graphic is tinted with the background's color.
+In the pseudo elements, use the SVG syntax described in `quote.svg`.

 Flip the graphic for one of the pseudo element using a negative scale, **or** half a rotation.